ErikVeland/GlassCodeAcademy/README.md

 - Visual Studio Code / Visual Studio 2022
 - Git version control

+> Testing note: For E2E demos and UI inspections in this project, prefer Trae’s built-in browser.
+Playwright is not required here; any references in lesson content are educational.

 ## System Architecture

 The application follows a full-stack architecture with a Next.js frontend and ASP.NET Core Web API backend, communicating via a GraphQL API.